 - An application for an increased wheat tariff was submitted to the International Trade Administration Commission (ITAC) on 24 April 2012. - ✓ The conceptual principle of moving closer to self-sufficiency is supported by the government.
-We are, however awaiting the final result. - ✓ The purpose of the wheat tariffis to put in place apricelevel base in order to protect wheat growers. - Grain SA is optimistic about the government's announcement of the biofuel policy, which will regulate the compulsory blending of ethanol in future. - ✓ In anticipation of the blending percentage and the implementation date that the government still has to announce, the Industrial Development Corporation (IDC) has already commenced with construction work on the processing plants.
+We are, however, awaiting the final result. - ✓ The purpose of the wheat tariff is to put in place a price level base in order to protect wheat growers. - Grain SA is optimistic about the government's announcement of the biofuel policy, which will regulate the compulsory blending of ethanol in future. - ✓ In anticipation of the blending percentage and the implementation date that the government still has to announce, the Industrial Development Corporation (IDC) has already commenced with construction work on the processing plants.
 Grain SA is involved in a preparatory process through the execution of trials, cultivar identification, producer training, the mobilising of funds and land identification.
 This will promote the production of grain sorghum with reduced maize hectares as a potential result. - Grain SA has granted its support in public to the anti-dumping regulation application of the poultry industry in order to protect local job opportunities and local maize consumption. - Active awareness was created in the media regarding the opportunities that exist in the soybean industry.
-Soybean productionwillhave to doubletoapproximately 1,6m tonne per year to meet the demand of the planned processing plants. - Grain SA's involvement was instrumental in the very successful international soya congress this year. - ► The results of the first soybean harvest quality survey were recently published by the SAGL.
+Soybean production will have to double to approximately 1,6 million tons per year to meet the demand of the planned processing plants. - Grain SA's involvement was instrumental in the very successful international soya congress this year. - The results of the first soybean harvest quality survey were recently published by the SAGL.
 The quality of soybeans in South Africa compares well internationally.
 The benefit of the survey is that information on the quality of soybeans in South Africa will in future be made available annually.
 This will promote the export of the product.
 Potential international buyers will find the soybean harvest quality survey very useful.